salaun-marion/bank-transfert/README.md

 - **Mock Back-end**: The mock back-end implementation is incomplete due to time constraints.
 - **Redux Smoothness**: I attempted to integrate various implementations (both asynchronous and synchronous logic) for demonstration purposes.
 As a result, some parts of the code could be cleaner.
 - **User Interface**: The UI is quite basic and could benefit from significant improvements, particularly regarding error and alert messages.
-Unfortunately, time limitations hindered further enhancements.
 - **Testing**: Similar to the UI, testing was also limited by time.
 I aimed to use Cypress for testing, as Redux documentation recommends testing Redux within the broader context of the application.